EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 <!-- Jim preferred option -->

 Instead of transporting the EDHOC message inside an OSCORE message, the OSCORE protected data could be transported in a EDHOC message.

-The request is in practice the CoAP POST Request containing EDHOC message 3 from {{fig-non-combined}}, sent to the unprotected resource endpoint reserved to EDHOC processing, with the addition that it also transports the OSCORE Option and ciphertext.
+The request is in practice the CoAP POST Request containing EDHOC message 3 from {{fig-non-combined}}, sent to the unprotected resource reserved to EDHOC processing, with the addition that it also transports the OSCORE Option and ciphertext.

 The OSCORE Option and ciphertext contain all the information to reconstruct the original OSCORE Request, including CoAP method, options and payload.
 Both OSCORE Option, EDHOC message_3 and ciphertext would have to be transported in the CoAP payload.

 The payload is formatted as a CBOR sequence of three CBOR wrapped items: the EDHOC message 3, the OSCORE Option and the OSCORE ciphertext, in this order.

+The use of this approach is indicated by a signalling information, which can be either a new EDHOC+OSCORE option (see {{sign-3}}) or the particular payload structure (see {{sign-4}}).

 When receiving such a request, the Server needs to execute the following processing, additional to EDHOC, OSCORE and CoAP processing:

-1. Parse the signalling option to identify that this is an EDHOC + OSCORE request (more in {{sign-3}} and {{sign-4}}).
+1. Check the signalling information to identify that this is an EDHOC + OSCORE request (more in {{sign-3}} and {{sign-4}}).

 2. Extract the EDHOC message 3 from the payload.